CMU-313/Teedy/README.md

 ### Windows

+It is highly recommended that you proceed to install Windows Subsystem Linux (WSL), following the link: [Install Linux on Windows with WSL
+](https://docs.microsoft.com/en-us/windows/wsl/install).
+This will allow you to run a Linux distro (Ubuntu's the default) within the Windows environment, and you can then proceed to follow the Linux (Ubuntu 22.04) instructions to install the dependencies.

+**Note**: This would mean that you should proceed to do everything within the Linux environment.

 ## Installation Steps

 Clone the repository to your local machine (`git clone https://github.com/CMU-313/Teedy`) and then use Maven to build Teedy from source by running the following command from the root directory: